eduvpn/documentation/WIREGUARD.md

 $ sudo systemctl enable --now wg-daemon
 ```

-You can test it out:
+You can test the interface with WireGuard out now:

 ```
 $ curl -s http://localhost:8080/info | jq